Lanxess, Bayer sell chemical park operator to Macquarie for $3.9 billion

 It has recently sold consumer health brands Dr. Scholl’s and Coppertone and is looking for a new owner for its animal health business.

+Lanxess, which had initially intended to hold on to its stake, took in about 624 million euros in proceeds after a 20% tax deduction for an asset that was valued at zero on its balance sheet.

+Lanxess shares were among the biggest gainers in German midcap index MDAX .MDAXI, with JP Morgan analysts seeing Lanxess benefit from increased flexibility for future acquisitions, higher payouts to shareholders and better pension funding.

-MIRA has committed to keeping Currenta in its current structure and not sell parts over the next three years, the head of MIRA’s German business, Hilko Schomerus, told Reuters.
+MIRA has committed to not selling off parts of Currenta - a supplier of electricity, steam, natural gas and industrial services - over the next three years, the head of MIRA’s German business, Hilko Schomerus, told Reuters.

 “We are convinced of the benefits of the integrated business model of the Currenta group,” he said.

-He added the investment would offer adequate returns at low risks and that MIRA intended to hold on to Currenta for 10 to 12 years.
+He added the investment would offer adequate returns at low risks, with MIRA intending to hold on to Currenta for 10 to 12 years.

 Bayer’s stake in Currenta fetched an equity value of about 1.17 billion euros after deducting net debt and pension obligations.
 In addition, Bayer agreed to sell real estate on which Currenta operates for 180 million euros.

-Lanxess, which had initially intended to hold on to its stake, realized an equity value of about 780 million euros for its 40%, in addition to an unspecified participation in profit until the transaction is completed.

-Lanxess, a maker of lubricant additives, drug ingredients and leather-tanning chemicals, said it struck a service and supply agreement with MIRA for an initial 10 years, securing “reliable infrastructure at competitive conditions” at its main German production sites.
+Lanxess, a maker of lubricant additives, drug ingredients and leather-tanning chemicals, said it secured a service and supply agreement with MIRA for an initial 10 years, for “reliable infrastructure at competitive conditions” at its main German production sites.

 “The sale of our stake will give us additional financial leeway to drive forward our growth course in specialty chemicals,” said Lanxess CEO Matthias Zachert.